-As far as we know now, having neuropathy does not increase your risk for catching COVID-19 or feeling ill.
+Having neuropathy does not appear to increase your risk for catching COVID-19 or feeling worse.

-1. Patients using corticosteroids or other immunosuppressants have higher risk of all infections, and of more serious illness.
-It's important to practice social isolation through the worst of the pandemic, and to contact a healthcare provider rapidly for new fever, upper respiratory infection, or difficulty breathing.
+1. Patients using corticosteroids or other immunosuppressants have generally higher risk for infection, and for more serious illness.
+It's important to get fully vaccinated and boosted, and to contact a healthcare provider rapidly for new fever, upper respiratory infection, or difficulty breathing.
+Published evidence shows that a 4th vaccination strongly protects against infection and illness when given at least 4th months after the 3rd immunization.

 Long-haul COVID refers to persistent symptoms some people experience for months after their initial infection.
 Read more in this article from The New York Times Sunday Magazine.
-Dr. Anne Louise Oaklander is quoted.
+Dr. Oaklander is quoted.

 In the first episode of the NeuropathyCommons Podcasts, your host Dr. Alex Chamessian chats with Dr. Anne Louise Oaklander, a leading expert on peripheral neuropathy and founder of NeuropathyCommons.org.
 Learn about this website for patients, and listen to their discussion about neuropathy in the time of a pandemic.
 What do neuropathy patients need to know about the nerve disease and COVID-19?